discordjs/guide/guide/popular-topics/common-questions.md

 	// If the role(s) are present on the old member object but no longer on the new one (i.e role(s) were removed) const removedRoles = oldMember.roles.filter(role => !newMember.roles.has(role.id));
 	if(removedRoles.size > 0) console.log(`The roles ${removedRoles.map(r => r.name)} were removed from ${oldMember.displayName}.`);
-	// If the role(s) are present on the new member object but are not on the new one (i.e role(s) were added) const addedRoles = newMember.roles.filter(role => !oldMember.roles.has(role.id));
+	// If the role(s) are present on the new member object but are not on the old one (i.e role(s) were added) const addedRoles = newMember.roles.filter(role => !oldMember.roles.has(role.id));
 	if(addedRoles.size > 0) console.log(`The roles ${addedRoles.map(r => r.name)} were added to ${oldMember.displayName}.`);
 });